Is digital business transformation putting the customer experience first?

 There are several reasons why this could be, one of them is putting technology over customer experience.

-Why is keeping the customer experience in mind so challenging?
+Why is keeping the customer experience in mind so challenging in transforming a business?

 It’s easy to forget the customer when attempting to transform a business.